steinbeck/EspressoShotTimer/README.md

 ## Enclosure
 The enclosure was designed in OpenSCAD to be 3D printed.
 ![Enclosure as shown in openSCAD](images/enclosure_openscad.png?raw=true "Enclosure as diplayed during design in OpenSCAD")

+* TODO in this section:
+** Add picture of 3D printed enclosure